One of the key advantages of social ads over other forms of advertising is the ability to laser-target your audience.

 - Go to Audiences with your Ads Manager.

-- Click Create a Custom Audience.
+- From the Create Audience dropdown, choose Custom Audience.

 - Choose your pixel.

-- Name your audience and click Create Audience.
+- Name your audience and click Create audience.

 Find more details in our blog post on how to use Facebook Custom Audiences.

 Facebook Lookalike Audiences allow you to build targeted lists of potential customers who share characteristics with all the people who already buy from you.

 Value-based lookalike audiences allow you to more specifically target people who share characteristics with your most valuable customers.

 Before you can incorporate customer value into a lookalike audience, you need to create a customer value custom audience:

 - Go to Audiences within your Ads Manager.